Analyze whether to go ahead with a decision.

-The results of a cost-benefit analysis are often expressed as a payback period – this is the time it takes for benefits to repay costs.
-Many people who use Cost-Benefit Analysis look for payback in less than a specific period – for example, three years.
+The results of the analysis are often expressed as a payback period – this is the time it takes for benefits to repay costs.
+Many people who use it look for payback in less than a specific period – for example, three years.

-You can use Cost-Benefit Analysis in a wide variety of situations.
+You can use the technique in a wide variety of situations.
 For example, when you are:

-However, bear in mind that Cost-Benefit Analysis is best for making quick and simple financial decisions.
+However, bear in mind that it is best for making quick and simple financial decisions.
 More robust approaches are commonly used for more complex, business-critical or high cost decisions.